maarijwaseem2/weather-bot-dialogflow/README.md

 ## Features

-- Get current weather information for any city
+- Current weather information for any city
-- Get weather forecasts for up to 8 days in the future
+- Weather forecasts for up to 8 days ahead
+- Natural language processing via Google Dialogflow ES
+- Webhook fulfillment using Node.js and Express
-- Integration with WeatherAPI.com for accurate weather data
+- Integration with Open-Meteo API for weather data

 ## Technologies Used

-- Node.js
-- Express.js
-- Axios for API requests
-- Google Dialogflow ES for natural language processing
+- Google Dialogflow ES for natural language understanding
+- Node.js and Express for the webhook server
-- WeatherAPI.com for weather data
+- Open-Meteo API for weather data
+- ngrok for local webhook testing

 ## Setup Instructions